Variational Principles on Geometric Rough Paths and the L\'{e}vy Area Correction: Summary and concluding remarks

 In Section \ref{sec:3} we discussed reasonable conditions for the law of solutions to be equivalent under a change in L\'evy area and demonstrated how the preserved Lie-algebraic properties also explain why the long time behaviour leads to a constant invariant measure on the initial coadjoint orbit.
 Next, we introduced a double-bracket type of dissipation that preserves the coadjoint orbits, while sending the solutions toward a minimal energy state on the level set of the Casimir surface containing the initial conditions.
 When the double-bracket dissipation was applied, Theorem \ref{thm: Gibbs} showed that the stochastic Lie-Poisson solutions at long times tended toward a Gibbs distribution.
 However, the properties of the emerging Gibbs distribution were also affected by the L\'evy area.
 Specifically, Theorem \ref{thm: Gibbs} showed that inclusion of the L\'evy area preserved the form of the Gibbs measure, while it modified the energy in the argument of the Gibbs distribution exponential.
 The results of Theorem \ref{thm: Gibbs} were exemplified for GRP rigid body dynamics with double-bracket type of dissipation.
 We also simulated the invariant measure for rigid body motion whose angular velocity was augmented by coloured noise and demonstrated that the L\'evy area can be understood from the theory of rough paths as a Wong-Zakai anomaly.

 There are many natural research directions to be developed further in rough path geometric mechanics.
 This paper has considered the Lie-Poisson dynamics on geometric rough paths that is generated by a finite dimensional Lie group acting on the tangent space of a configuration manifold.
 Here, the rigid body example reveals the effects of the L\'evy area correction on coadjoint motion in the presence of double bracket dissipation.
-In the light of Theorem \ref{thm: Gibbs}, one can imagine that the conclusions for the rigid body example derived here would extend quite analogously in other finite dimensional examples of coadjoint motion on geometric rough paths.
-In fact, however, the possibilities for its extension are much better.
-In greater, since the contribution of the Levy area will always be simply a shift of the original unperturbed deterministic Hamiltonian of the same form as seen in the Gibbs distribution in \eqref{gibbs}.
+In the light of Theorem \ref{thm: Gibbs}, which is posed abstractly for the Lie-Poisson equations, one can imagine that the conclusions for the rigid body example derived here extend quite analogously in other finite dimensional examples of coadjoint motion on geometric rough paths.
+As a matter of fact, the possibilities for its extension are much better, since the contribution of the L\'evy area will always be simply a shift of the original unperturbed deterministic Hamiltonian of the same form as seen in the Gibbs distribution in \eqref{gibbs}.
+Symbolically the expressions defined throughout section \ref{sec:2} are well defined for equations posed on general, possibly infinite dimensional, Lie groups such as the group of diffeomorphisms.
+The extension to general Lie group equations will require additional work to compensate for loss of arguments involving structure constants and the existence of a bi-invariant Killing form.

 Since the present study has only involved kinetic energy, another natural extension would be to incorporate potential energy into the Lie-Poisson formulation of Hamiltonian dynamics on geometric rough paths.
 This extension may be accomplished by promoting the Lie group action on the configuration manifold to semidirect-product action, $S = G \ltimes V$, where $V$ is a vector space upon which $G$ acts via linear maps and whose multiplication rule is given by: